-We encourage calls to report suspected violations of Western Reserve Hospital's Compliance Plan, the Code of Conduct or of federal and state laws and regulations (e.g. improper coding or billing practices, etc.).
-The Western Reserve Hospital Compliance Plan and Code of Conduct are not intended to handle Human Resource issues such as salaries, wages, benefits and personnel matters.
-For those issues, you should consult your employee handbook, the Human Resource Policies and/or your Human Resources Representative.
+We encourage the reporting of suspected violations of the Western Reserve Hospital's compliance plan, the code of conduct or of federal and state laws and regulations.

+The Western Reserve Hospital compliance plan and code of conduct are not intended to handle human resource issues such as salaries and wages, benefits and personnel matters.
+For those issues, you should consult your employee handbook, the human resource policies and/or your human resources representative.

-The Compliance Hotline is intended to supplement, not replace, other channels for communicating questions and concerns within the hospital.
-It should be used when other avenues of communication have been exhausted, or you are uncomfortable with disclosing your identity when reporting a concern.
+The compliance reporting options are intended to supplement, not replace, other channels for communicating questions and concerns within the hospital.
+Report to compliance when other avenues of communication have been exhausted, or you are uncomfortable with disclosing your identity when reporting a concern.